marcelwa/marcelwa.github.io/_pages/cv.md

 * Executive team for international conferences
   * Technical Operator at International Conference On Computer Aided Design (ICCAD) 2020
   * Staff member at European Test Symposium (ETS) 2018
+* Community services
+  * Host of an expert/mentor session at the Hack4Her Women in Tech event 2023 in Amsterdam, Netherlands
+  * Jury member at the Hack4Her Hackathon 2022 in Amsterdam, Netherlands